 The protesters will bust the Kansas City Chiefs’ “chops” before Super Bowl LV’s kickoff.
 A Florida organization is planning to protest outside the stadium in Tampa, Fla.
 They object to the Chiefs’ name, the fans’ tomahawk chop, and the use of other Native American imagery.

 The Florida Indigenous Rights and Environmental Equality group, which is based in St. Petersburg, will run the protest near the stadium, holding signs and singing.
 Alicia Norris, the group’s co-founder, told the Associated Press that the chop is “extremely disrespectful” and equates Native Americans to “savages.”

-Kile Chaney, a 42-year-old stonemason from Missouri, told the AP that he sees it as a “rally cry.”take our poll - story continues below
+Kile Chaney, a 42-year-old stonemason from Missouri, told the AP that he sees it as a “rally cry.”

 “Just to hear all the fans doing the tomahawk chop and hear it echo through the corridors, it is a beautiful noise that we make here,” he added.

 Students at Haskell Indian Nations University in Lawrence, Kan., were among those who called for the Chiefs to make some changes before the 2020 season started.